-Now that you have submitted a complete set of construction plan they are routed to and reviewed by one or more of the following CDA Department: Building, Planning, Environmental Health, Code Compliance, Cannabis and/or Public Works.
-Here in the Building Department your plans will be reviewed based on the 2019 Edition of California Code of Regulations Title 24 .
+Now that you have submitted a complete set of construction plans they are routed to and reviewed by one or more of the following CDA Department: Building, Planning, Environmental Health, Code Compliance, Cannabis, and/or Public Works.
+Here in the Building Department, your plans will be reviewed based on the 2019 Edition of California Code of Regulations Title 24 .

 Tracking the status of your online application.

-Your will be notified when all department reviews have been completed and when the permit is ready to issue.
-Otherwise you will not receive automatic notifications during the application process.
+You will be notified when all department reviews have been completed and when the permit is ready to issue.
+Otherwise, you will not receive automatic notifications during the application process.

-The Checking the Status of Your Permit Application handout provides complete instructions on checking to see which departments having completed their reviews and how to retrieving corrections and comments.
+The Checking the Status of Your Permit Application handout provides complete instructions on checking to see which departments have completed their reviews and how to retrieving corrections and comments.

 Responding to Comments

 The ultimate goal of the plan review process is to approve a complete set of construction documents.
-During the process you are responsible for compiling complete well organized digital plan submittals for review.
-You are also responsible for provide a written response to each comment indicating how and where the comment was addressed in the plans.
+During the process, you are responsible for compiling complete well organized digital plan submittals for review.
+You are also responsible for providing a written response to each comment indicating how and where the comment was addressed in the plans.

 Each submittal should include the most recent version of all documents whether they have been updated or not.
 This ensures that an orderly plan review process can unfold.

-In this example you would have already completed initial submittal.
+In this example, you would have already completed the initial submittal.